 Fresh, nice and crisp white linen with top sheets on all beds.
 Done!

 Next, we are lucky enough to have a reasonable sized kitchenette/lounge/dining room and a separate bedroom with ensuite bathroom in all of our rooms.
 The kitchenette consists of cupboards a full sized sink and bench.
 The previous owners had replaced all the bench tops so they looked fresh and the rooms were all painted throughout.

-I have learned over the years to look at every section of each room when I am upgrading rooms.
-At this point, I needed to update all of the rooms with my so called quick fixes and then concentrate on upgrading one room at a time in further detail.
+I have learned over the years to look at every section of each room when I am upgrading a motel.
+At this point, I needed to update all the rooms with my so-called rapid fixes and then concentrate on upgrading one room at a time in further detail.

 Towels- argh hh hh

 Towels – we have received so many reviews about our fluffy towels.
-I have a commercial laundry that supplies all of our linen and towels.
-Yes, it costs you more but when you balance it out with return guests and good reviews and word of mouth from your guests having a great experience with you.
+I have a contract with a commercial laundry to supply all of our linen and towels.
+Yes, it costs you more but when you balance it out with return guests, good reviews and word of mouth from your guests having a great experience with you.
 It is worth every cent.
-Alas, none of the things I have mentioned above are going to give you a Wow factor but they will make great first impressions.
+Alas, none of the things I have mentioned is going to give you a Wow factor but they will make great first impressions.